 Prompt Payment Discount

-If you have paid 100% of your fees in full within the 2 week period you can request a refund of 3% by contacting the income and treasury team after registration.
+If you have paid 100% of your fees within the 2 week period you can request a refund of 3% by contacting the income and treasury team after registration.
 Please note the refund will be credited back to the original payer using the same method of payment.

 Paying via bank transfer